AllgeierSchweiz/azure-data-lakehouse-lab/README.md

 ![Challenges](images/Delta-Lake-Challenges.png)

 It should also be noted that there are other parquet based open-source protocols such as Apache Hudi and Apache Iceberg.

-In the case of Azure Synapse, the out-of-the-box Data Lakehouse format is Delta Lake, however, With additional configuration, these other procotols may also be used.
+In the case of Azure Synapse or Microsoft in general, the out-of-the-box Data Lakehouse format is Delta Lake, however, With additional configuration, these other procotols may also be implemented.
+These steps are outside the scope of this workshop.

 ![ProvidersFormats](images/Providers-Formats.png)